MacMannes/stackmob-docs/sdks/js/developer-guide.md

 # Objects

-In the following examples, let's pretend you're creating a simple todo-list app, where you have an object type called `Todo`.
+Let's say you're creating a simple todo-list app, where you have an object type called `Todo`.
+Even before we get to the backend, datastore, and all that good stuff, let's define our object types.

-## Define your example Todo Class

 We'll define your `Todo` class by extending from `StackMob.Model`.  `StackMob.Model` will give your object its save/fetch abilities (and much more).

 <p class="alert">A <code>StackMob.Model</code> is built upon Backbone.js's <code>Model</code> and hence has all <a href="http://documentcloud.github.com/backbone/#Model" target="_blank">methods of a Backbone.js Model</a>.</p>

+## Defining your Model

 <span/>